lcarlso2/task-manager/README.md

 Server state on the frontend is managed using TanStack Query (React Query).

-The todo list uses a short cache lifetime to favor correctness and predictable behavior over aggressive caching.
+The todo list favors correctness and predictable behavior over aggressive caching.
 Because todos change frequently and support pagination, filtering, and sorting, list data is refetched on navigation and after mutations rather than relying on optimistic list updates.

 Optimistic updates were intentionally avoided for paginated and filtered lists.
 While optimistic updates work well for single-entity mutations, applying them to multi-dimensional lists introduces ambiguity around ordering, pagination boundaries, and filter membership.
 Instead, the backend remains the source of truth, and the UI relies on controlled refetching to stay consistent.

+One intentional exception is the todo completion checkbox.
+Toggling completion applies a local UI override immediately to improve perceived responsiveness, while the mutation and subsequent refetch occur in the background.
+This improves UX without mutating cached server data or assuming mutation success.
+Because the override is scoped to a single entity and reconciled on refetch, it avoids the consistency issues optimistic updates introduce for paginated or filtered lists.

 Cached data is still reused for immediate rendering to prevent UI flicker, while background refetches ensure up-to-date views.
-This approach prioritizes clarity, correctness, and maintainability, and reflects how similar CRUD lists are commonly handled in production applications.

 ---